KoSik-prog/kielce-city/README.md

 The scenery of city Kielce in Poland for Microsoft Flight Simulator 2020

 Added:
-- the PKS bus station building
+- PKS bus station building
+- Suzuki Arena stadium

 How to install?